Faiisu/ecom-campaigns-management/backend/README.md

 # Ecom Backend

 This is the backend service for the Ecom System, built with Go (Fiber) and MongoDB.
-It provides API endpoints for user authentication, product management, and other e-commerce functionalities.
+It provides API endpoints for user authentication (only guest login), product management and campaigns management system.

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites